Inlustra/LaravelDeck/readme.md

 A simple example of using Laravel and AngularJS together to create a deck shuffling api.

 ### Launching:
 Ensure you have NodeJS and NPM installed.
+Create a .env file at the root of the application.
 Run the following commands:
 ```sh
 $ npm install